 g) The Board of Trustees determines the amount of fees, payment schedule and the method of collection from the students.

-h) The Board of Trustees approves the Senate proposal about the number of students and scholarship quota that will be proposed to the Higher Education Council and it determines the type and amount of scholarships.
+h) (Change OG.
+30.10.2018 / 30580) The Board of Trustees approves the Senate proposal about the number of students and scholarship and discount quota that will be proposed to the Higher Education Council and it determines the type and amount of scholarships or discounts.

 ı) The Board of Trustees makes any decision to cooperate with higher education institutions at home and abroad, and with other institutions.